corey-howard/gymnazium/README.md

 ---

-The purpose of this site is to create a dictionary of rhyming slang terms and their definitions, potential users may have heard a term that they are not familiar with and can find it on this site.
-Users are encouraged to make accounts and add terms/definitions to the site to expand on the ever-growing database.
-The site should be simplistic and have the information that the user is searching for straight in front of them on the first page.
-There should also be minimal content to read from the start, as the user has come to this site for a quick answer to a question and are not there to read a backstory to the site's existence.

-As the site owner, going forward, it would be great to turn it into more of a platform for socialising.
-Perhaps adding a forum/chat funtionality.
-It could become a place for users to converse about London life, share experiences and of course continue to expand on the Cockney Rhyming Slang dictionary.
-These actions can be implemented along side the main focus of the website being a dictionary, to perhaps bring in revenue by eventually advertising tourist attractions and forwarding users to ticket sales for these attractions as an example.
+The purpose of this site is primarily a fully functioning ecommerce store that sells fishing gear and supplies.
+Users will be able to find products via browsing through clearly defined categories, alternatively can use the search bar to search for key words of the product they are looking for.
+Users can add products to the basket which will have a running price total for the user to see whilst they continue to browse the site, once in the checkout page the user will be able to delete or ammend quantities of products in the bag.
+The user can then pay for their products via a secure Stripe payment service, by filling in delivery address and contact information along with payment details.
+The user will have the option to save their information for next time they make a purchase and the fields will be prefilled next time, this can only be done if the user has signed up and made an account already, alternatively they can be directed to the sign up page mid checkout.
+Once the user has successfully completed the checkout process, an email will be automatically sent to the customer that details their order.
+Users who have signed up for an account can not only save their details for future purchases but also can view their profile, where their previous purchase history can be viewed.
+The site should be easy to navigate and clear to the user where to go, with a chain of events for more complicated functions such as purchasing products there should be prompts and clear indications as to where to go next.

+Away from the ecommerce side of the site, the secondary purpose of the site is to provide information for anglers such as current events.
+Users will be able to navigate to the events section and read articles relevant to the sport.
+Going forward a comments section will be available so users can comment and converse with other members of the site.
+There is also a contact page for users to get in touch with the site owner and send a message/feedback/ask a question.
+The sent messages are sent to the site owner who will be notified of a message via email which prompts the owner to view the message in the site admin.
+The site should be appealing for anglers, so the use of colour and images should be relevant and appealing to the users who will predominantly be people interested in angling.

+As the site owner, going forward, it would be great to turn this site into more of a platform for socialising.
+This could be achieved via the comments section of posts in the events page, especially if posts are created for specific discussions, i.e Best bait to use for catching Carp or Top locations for fishing in the South East of England and then users can comment and participate via that post.
+The aim would be to make this site the go to place for all things angling, and the first site anglers think of for serving their needs.
+To add further revenue, the site could incorporate some relevant advertising and perhaps with a fishing location section set up, the site could provide a booking platform for fisheries and take commission from each booking.

 #### User Stories